 The first thing I noticed was that this yerba mate is very loose.
 The absence of powder and stems takes away the “grip” of yerba mate in the gourd and can lead to difficulties during the traditional preparation.
 I am adherent of more balanced cuts both in terms of taste and comfort of drinking, so when I first saw Taragüi Sin Palo I was immediately interested in what Las Marias tried to achieve with this yerba mate, for what reason they made those compromises by creating such clean pure leaf cut.

 As I expected, Taragüi Sin Palo proved to be uneasy in traditional preparation.
 This yerba mate consists of pure leaf and is hard to prepare in the gourd — dry mountain of yerba easily crumbles from the slightest movements and yerba doesn’t absorb the first pour of room temperature water.
 It will take you few pours of water to tame Taragüi Sin Palo, and after each pour expect to mold the mountain of yerba with your bombilla, otherwise it will crumble again — this yerba mate is definitely not newbie-friendly when it comes to traditional preparation.
-Also I will advise you to use the bombilla with larger amount of holes and finer filter at the end of it, or spoon bombilla — the cut of Taragüi Sin Palo is not the hardest to drink through, but spring bombillas will surely let some of leaves in.
+Also I will advise you to use the spoon bombilla or bomba — the cut of Taragüi Sin Palo is not the hardest to drink through, but spring bombilla will surely let some of leaves in or may even clog.

 On their website manufacturer also points out alternative way of preparing Taragüi Sin Palo using french press, which is certainly more simple and accessible way of preparing yerba mate.
 It should help new mate drinkers and people looking for coffee alternatives enjoy the taste and benefits of yerba mate with no difficulties.